A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Conclusion

 \section{Conclusion}

 Overall, our assessment is that TMCMC is clearly advantageous compared to RWM from various perspectives.
 It has significantly less computational complexity and the acceptance rate corresponding to the optimal scaling for TMCMC (0.439) is almost twice that of RWM (0.234).
-Although the maximum diffusion speed of RWM is somewhat higher than that of additive TMCMC, the latter is much more robust with respect to mis-specifications of the scales.
-The advantages of such robustness are spelt out in the discussions in Sections \ref{subsec:non_robustness} and \ref{subsec:robustness}.
-Our simulation studies reported in Section \ref{sec:simulation} and Table \ref{tab:table1} seem to vindicate these discussions.
+Although the maximum diffusion speed of RWM is somewhat higher than that of additive TMCMC, the latter is much more robust with respect to misspecifications of the scales.
+The advantages of such robustness are spelt out in the discussions in Sections S-3 and S-4 of the supplement.
+Our simulation studies reported in Section \ref{sec:simulation} and Table \ref{tab:table1}, and the real data analysis in Section \ref{sec:comparison_real}, clearly vindicate these discussions.

 Related to the discussions on robustness and the difficulty of choosing proper scalings in high dimensions is also the issue of increasing computational complexity, particularly in the Bayesian paradigm.
 Note that complex, high-dimensional posteriors routinely arise in Bayesian applications.
 It is extremely uncommon among MCMC practitioners to use the RWM algorithm for updating all the parameters in a single block associated with any significantly high-dimensional posterior arising from any complex Bayesian application.
 We presume that the extreme difficulty of determining proper scalings in practice prevent the researchers from using the RWM as an algorithm for updating all the parameters in a single block.
-Indeed, as we demonstrated with our simulation study reported in Table \ref{tab:table1}, mis-specification even in the case of the simple target distribution being a product of $iid$ normal densities, leads to acceptance rates that are almost zero.
-Adaptive strategies are yet to gain enough popularity among applied MCMC practitioners; moreover, as we mention in Section \ref{subsec:adaptive}, extremely long runs may be necessary to reach adequate acceptance rates for adaptive RWM, which may be prohibitive in very high dimensions, for example, when the acceptance ratio involves high-dimensional matrix inversions at every iteration.
+Indeed, as we demonstrated with our simulation study reported in Table \ref{tab:table1}, misspecification even in the case of the simple target distribution being a product of $i.i.d.$ normal densities, leads to acceptance rates that are almost zero.
+In the context of the real data study in Section \ref{sec:comparison_real} we proposed a method for approximately obtaining the presumed optimal acceptance rates, and which appears to be generally applicable, but as we demonstrated, RWM failed to exhibit adequate mixing properties.
+Adaptive strategies may be thought of as alternative methods, but these are yet to gain enough popularity among applied MCMC practitioners; moreover, as we mention in Section S-5 of the supplement, extremely long runs may be necessary to reach adequate acceptance rates for adaptive RWM, which may be prohibitive in very high dimensions, for example, when the acceptance ratio involves high-dimensional matrix inversions at every iteration, such as in our spatial example.